 Q4) a) What is an OC curve?
-Give the various elements of OC curve?
+Give the various elements of the OC curve?

 b) Discuss the advantages of Sampling Inspection.

-Q5) What do you mean by work study?
-Discuss flow process chart with application.
+Q5) What do you mean by work-study?
+Discuss the flow process chart with the application.

 Q6) What are the types of industries.
 Give merits and demerits of various methods of manufacturing?